 Stock Market Guides is not a financial advisor.
 Our content is strictly educational and should not be considered financial advice.
-We do our own research on each product or service we write about.
-If you click on the links we provide, we may receive compensation.

 If you're familiar with the stock market, then you know it's a place where people can buy stocks, which represent ownership stakes in public companies like Apple and Amazon.

 Definition of a Stock Option

 If that sounds a bit confusing the first time you read it, then you're like every other human who has ever tried to understand it for the first time.